Wyoming OSHA Training

-The Wyoming Division of Occupational Safety and Health (Wyoming Safety-OSHA) covers most public and private sector employees, exempting federal employees, the United States Postal Service, military personnel, private-sector maritime employees, and certain agricultural related operations (field sanitation and temporary labor camps).
+The Wyoming Occupational Safety and Health Administration (Wyoming OSHA) covers most public and private sector employees, exempting federal employees, the United States Postal Service, military personnel, private-sector maritime employees and certain agricultural related operations (field sanitation and temporary labor camps).

 - Management Commitment and Employee Involvement

 - Safety and Health Training

 Specific program information on these elements is available on the OSHA website.

 Wyoming's leading cause of workplace fatalities has recently been related to transportation and material moving.
 Though there can be many causes for this type of tragedy, backover, which occurs when a reversing vehicle hits a worker behind it, is common yet easily preventable.
 Nationwide, more than 70 workers were killed in this manner in 2011.

 The most cited standard, which also receives the highest penalties, is for fall prevention in construction.
 Falls commonly cause serious work-related injuries and deaths, and OSHA has many guidelines to help prevent them.

 - For more information about statewide health and safety regulations, see OSHA's website

 - For more information on backovers and how to prevent them, visit OSHA's website

 - For more details on illnesses and injuries related to the workplace, see Wyoming Labor Market Information's online resources